For clients who instruct us in private matters whereby a fixed fee is not charged, our maximum hourly rates are as follows:

 - Preparation of Stamp Duty Land Tax: £50 + VAT

 NB: Please note that as every conveyancing transaction is different there may be other fees chargeable dependant upon the nature of the matter.
-Any extra required charges will be explained at the outset and clients will be kept informed during the lifetime of the transaction.
+Any extra required charges will be explained at the outset where possible and clients will be kept informed during the lifetime of the transaction.
 All fees given are an estimate and subject to the hourly rate of the fee earner working on your matter.

 Timescales vary from transaction to transaction.
 Clients will be informed of an approximate timescale at the outset, kept informed at regular intervals thereafter and as matters progress.